he-hai/MPlot/ReadMe.md

 `MPlot.py` is a python script for ploting data from Mass Photometry (Refeyn).

-The repository contains also demos.
+The script uses [lmfit](https://lmfit.github.io/lmfit-py/model.html) for curve non-linear fitting.
+This repository contains also demos.

 The script has been tested in an environment with following packages:
 - python 3.8.2